 The Traditional Latin Mass is served by the Priestly Fraternity of Saint Peter (FSSP).
 The Fraternity is responsible for the formation and sanctification of priests of the traditional liturgy, and the pastoral deployment of priests in the service of the Church.

 The priests of the Fraternity work to spread the Gospel through preaching, catechesis, youth education, and organizing pilgrimages and retreats.
-With the approval of the Holy See and Bishop Henry, the priests provide a full sacramental life for the faithful, administered according to the liturgical books of 1962.
+With the approval of the Holy See and Bishop William McGrattan, the priests provide a full sacramental life for the faithful, administered according to the liturgical books of 1962.